marshall8538/professionalccleaner/index.md

 # How to Install CCleaner Pro on a New or Second PC with a License Key: Step-by-Step Activation Guide

 If you've recently purchased CCleaner Pro or Professional Plus and are wondering how to install it on a new PC or a second computer, you're in the right place.
-Whether you're setting up a fresh machine or expanding your use to multiple devices, this guide will show you how to install CCleaner with a license key and successfully activate it without confusion.
+Whether you're setting up a fresh machine or expanding your use to multiple devices, this guide will show you how to **[install CCleaner with a license key](https://mylicensepage.click/my-ccleaner-activation/)** and successfully activate it without confusion.

 This step-by-step tutorial will walk you through downloading, installing, and activating CCleaner Pro using your existing license.
 We’ll also cover important tips for users who want to install CCleaner Professional Plus or share the license on another computer.

+<center><a href="https://mylicensepage.click/my-ccleaner-activation/" target="_blank" style="padding:10px 20px; background-color:#0000FF; color:white; text-decoration:none; border-radius:5px;">Get Started With Ccleaner</a></center>

 ## Download and Activate CCleaner Pro on a Second PC: Easy License Key Installation Guide

 Many users want to **install CCleaner Pro on a second computer** or even on a brand-new PC.
 CCleaner Pro offers powerful optimization tools, real-time monitoring, automatic updates, and premium support—making it a must-have for keeping multiple systems running smoothly.
 If your license supports multiple installations (as in CCleaner Professional Plus), you can take full advantage of it across your home or office PCs.

+<center><a href="https://mylicensepage.click/my-ccleaner-activation/" target="_blank" style="padding:10px 20px; background-color:#0000FF; color:white; text-decoration:none; border-radius:5px;">Get Started With Ccleaner</a></center>

 ### Step 1: Download CCleaner Pro with License Key Compatibility